-The following organizational chart sets forth the corporate structure and percentage ownership of common interests in HCG Holdings LLC and of our common stock after giving effect to this offering (without giving effect to the exercise of the underwriters' over-allotment option.
-Our post-offering ownership structure does not give effect to 1,381,206 shares of common stock issuable upon the exercise of outstanding options at August 15, 2005 (including shares of common stock that will be issued upon the exercise of options by certain selling stockholders in connection with this offering).
+The following organizational chart sets forth the corporate structure and percentage ownership of common interests in HCG Holdings LLC and of our common stock after giving effect to this offering (without giving effect to the exercise of the underwriters' over-allotment option).
+Our post-offering ownership structure does not give effect to 1,304,688 shares of common stock issuable upon the exercise of outstanding options at December 31, 2005.

-(1) The common interests in HCG Holdings LLC held by this group reflects the interests held by 24 of our managing directors that are not executive officers.
-None of these 24 other managing directors owns more than 1.0% of the common interests in HCG Holdings LLC.
+(1) The common interests in HCG Holdings LLC held by this group reflects the interests held by 23 of our managing directors that are not executive officers.
+None of these 23 managing directors owns more than 1.0% of the common interests in HCG Holdings LLC.